RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/1-Getting Started/2-the-five-pillars/2-the-five-pillars.md

 You can quickly build forms using the powerful **Elements Hierarchy**, and connect your form natively to the columns of your Rapid site.
 With **Adaptive Documents**, you can generate new items, create QR codes or shareable links to your form, generate personalised forms depending on the recipient, or even build forms that will generate repeating sections for multiple item-generation.

 - [**Keyper Manual:**](</docs/Rapid/4-Keyper Manual/4-Adaptive Designer/1-How to access Adaptive Designer/1-How to access Adaptive Designer.md>) Our manual for key personnel will explain the fundamentals of using Adaptive Documents.
-- <!-- #REE Link to intro to adaptive docs" **Adaptive Document Training:**" --> You can become an Adaptive Documents master using this training module package.
+- <a href="https://docs.rapidplatform.com/training/System%20Build%20Foundational/Adaptive%20Document/Introduction%20to%20Adaptive%20Documents">**Adaptive Document Training:**</a> You can become an Adaptive Documents master using this training module package.